-By Bus: Certaldo is regularly served by numerous daily bus of Lazzi that connect to Castelfiorentino and Empoli along the road Certaldo-Castelfiorentino-Empoli, and Gambassi, Montaione and San Miniato along the road Certaldo-Gambassi-Montaione-S.Miniato.
+Bus: Certaldo is regularly served by numerous daily bus of Lazzi that connect to Castelfiorentino and Empoli.
 The SITA bus link Certaldo to Barberino Val d’Elsa and Florence.

-By train: The station of Certaldo is situated along the railway line Empoli-Siena.
+Train: The train station of Certaldo is situated along the railway line Empoli-Siena.
 There are numerous daily connections with Siena, Florence and Empoli.

 Via Giacomo Matteotti, from 8.00 to 13.00.

 Tourist Information Office